corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-automatic.md

 Each Transaction is then sent back to and received by the requester using an extended version of the standard SendTransaction/ReceiveTransaction Corda platform flows.
 Sending and receipt of the transactions and associated artifacts (backchain transactions, attachments, network parameters) are logged in the `CR_RECOVERY_LOG` table.
 As the exact size of data to be sent becomes measurable at this stage, this is also where limits to the amount of data sent are applied and the requests get throttled, if applicable.

+{{< attention >}}

+Importing transaction data triggers the same events as receipt of *new* transactions.
+This means the recorded time stamp of any *new* transactions will be the *new* time at which they were recorded, not the original time.
+This is expected behaviour.
+Nodes do not rely on subjective local time.
+The only source of truth with respect to time is a notary signature over a time window.

+{{< /attention >}}

 The `RecoveryRequest` is then marked as `COMPLETED` on both requester and responder nodes in case of success, otherwise will be marked as `FAILED` and the reason for any failure will also be persisted.

 In case of failure, the usage of standard Corda flows for transmission of artifacts prevents the ledger from becoming inconsistent.
 This holds true even if the transmission has been stopped half way through.